phoenixvasu/Talkstra-chat-app/README.md

 - **Mobile Responsive:** Fully responsive for desktop and mobile.
 - **Modern Tech Stack:** MERN, Zustand, TailwindCSS, DaisyUI, Socket.io, Cloudinary.
 - **Optimistic UI Updates:** Instant feedback for sent messages and reactions.
-- **State Consistency:** Robust handling of stale/deleted messages and race conditions.
+- **State Consistency:** Robust handling of deleted messages and race conditions.
 - **Accessibility:** Keyboard navigation, focus states, ARIA labels.

 ---

 ## 🛡️ Key Fixes & Robustness

-- **Race Condition Handling:** Defensive checks and versioning prevent markAsRead and reactions from running on stale or invalid messages, eliminating “Message not found” errors.
+- **Race Condition Handling:** Defensive checks and versioning prevent reactions from running on stale or invalid messages, eliminating “Message not found” errors.
-- **Stale/Invalid Message IDs:** If a message is deleted on the backend, it is also removed from the frontend state, and no further actions are attempted on it.
-- **Consistent State:** addReaction and removeReaction remove stale messages from state on 404, ensuring frontend-backend consistency.
+- **Consistent State:** addReaction and removeReaction never remove messages from state on error, ensuring frontend-backend consistency.
-- **Unified Effects:** markAsRead effect is unified and guarded by a version/ref system, preventing overlap or race conditions during rapid chat/group switching.
 - **Optimistic UI:** Message sending and reactions are reflected instantly, with backend confirmation syncing state.
-- **Socket Robustness:** Socket handlers always update messages by stringified \_id, and reaction updates are emitted to both sender and receiver.
+- **Socket Robustness:** Socket handlers always update messages by stringified \_id, and reaction updates are emitted to both sender and receiver (all devices/tabs).
-- **Error Handling:** Toasts for 404s are suppressed, and stale messages are only removed from state when truly not found.
+- **Error Handling:** Toasts for 404s are suppressed, and only truly stale messages are removed from state.
-- **Logging:** State setters and message array updates are logged for easier debugging.

 ---